Union: Police Officers on Capitol Hill Endangered by Recent Asbestos Abatement

 The union representing Capitol police force filed an official complaint with the Office of Compliance for failing to warn or protect its officers from exposure during the three-month, asbestos abatement project in the Senate subway tunnels.

-According to a copy of the complaint, police officers were stationed in the subway tunnels without the proper safety equipment while the removal of asbestos was being dne under the watch of the EPA.
+According to a copy of the complaint obtained by The Hill, police officers were stationed in the subway tunnels without the proper safety equipment while the removal of asbestos was being done under the watch of the EPA.
 The abatement was being performed as part of a project to install a new sprinkler system in the tunnels.

 An exposure to the tiny asbestos fibers can lead to a number of serious health problems, included mesothelioma, which could mask itself for decades during a lengthy latency period.
 Experts have concurred that no amount of asbestos exposure is considered safe.